edgedb/easy-edgedb/chapter8/index.md

 };
 ```

-The next question of course is which is best to use: `multi property`, `array`, or an object type via a link.
+The next question of course is which is best to use: `multi` for a multi property, `array`, or an object type via a link.
 The answer is... it depends.
 But here are some good rules of thumb to help you decide which to choose.

-- `multi property` vs. arrays:
+- `multi` property vs. arrays:

   How large is the data you are working with?
-A `multi property` is more efficient when you have a lot of data, while arrays are slower.
-But if you have small sets, then arrays are faster than `multi property`.
+A `multi` property is more efficient when you have a lot of data, while arrays are slower.
+But if you have small sets, then arrays are faster than `multi` property.

-  If you want to use indexes and constraints on individual elements, then you should use a `multi property`.
+  If you want to use indexes and constraints on individual elements, then you should use a `multi` property.
 We'll look at indexes in Chapter 16, but for now just know that they are a way of making lookups faster.

   If order is important, than an array may be better.
 It's easier to keep the original order of items in an array.

-- `multi property` vs. objects (via `link`)
+- `multi` property vs. linking to objects

-  Here we'll start with two areas where `multi property` is better, and then two areas where objects are better.
+  Here we'll start with two areas where a `multi` property is better, and then two areas where objects are better.

   First negative for objects: objects are always larger, and here's why.
 Remember `describe type as text`?
 Let's look at one of our types with that again.
 Here's the `Castle` type: